itpartnersillinois/.github/CICD_Static_Sites.md

 Currently, the main site will default to "index.html".
 However, folders under the main site will not default to that.
 You need to explicitly send users to the index.html.
 So, https://example.illinois.edu will go to https://example.illinois.edu/index.html, but https://example.illinois.edu/features will not go to https://example.illinois.edu/features/index.html

 ## How to set up an ARN for S3 buckets

+Note that if you are using the Cloudfront invalidation technique, you will need to use the Tech Services ARN.
+They will send you a credential ID and secret.

 1. Go to https://aws.illinois.edu and log in.
 2. Go to Identity and Access Management (IAM)